MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/the-testsigning-boot-configuration-option.md

 When the BCDEdit option for test-signing is enabled, Windows does the following:

 -   Displays a watermark with the text "Test Mode" in all four corners of the desktop, to remind users the system has test-signing enabled.
-    **Note**  Starting with Windows 7, Windows displays this watermark only in the lower left-hand corner of the desktop.
+    **Note**  Starting with Windows 7, Windows displays this watermark only in the lower right-hand corner of the desktop.